victoraugias/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Ph.D. candidate in economics"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "Sciences Po", url = "https://www.sciencespo.fr/en/home" , {name="Department of Economics", url="http://econ.sciences-po.fr/"} ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "I study information and behavioral economics using both theoretical and experimental methods."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
-  "Computational Linguistics",
-  "Information Retrieval"
+  "Microeconomic theory",
+  "Behavioral economics and information processing", "Game theory and Mechanism Design"
 ]

 # Organizational groups that you belong to (for People widget)